 "C:\Program Files (x86)\Mozilla Thunderbird\thunderbird.exe" -p(32-bit version, and standard location for 64-bit version)

 "C:\Program Files\Mozilla Thunderbird\thunderbird.exe" -p(optional location for Thunderbird 64-bit version)

 - Open the Terminal application, then type "

 If the Profile Manager window does not open, Thunderbird may have been running in the background, even though it was not visible.
 Close all instances of Thunderbird or restart the computer and then try again.

 Creating a profile

 To create a new profile, click thebutton.
 After specifying a name for the profile, you may also specify a custom location for the profile folder (or click to use the default location).

 To delete a profile, highlight the profile in the Choose User Profile window and select.
-Note that you cannot delete a profile by simply deleting the profile folder from the disk.
-It will still be displayed in the list of available profiles.
+Click if you only want to remove the profile from the list but keep its files.
+Click to permanently delete the profile and all its data.